alphagov/side-by-side-browser/README.md

 #### Setup Nginx to supply headers

+The app serves the single host configured in server.js, but an Nginx proxy may be used to allow a single server to review multiple hosts.

-The proxy can be used to serve, subject to headers, For example to proxy www.direct.gov.uk on explore-dg.dev.gov.uk:
+For example to proxy www.direct.gov.uk on directgov.redirector.dev.gov.uk add the following to nginx.conf:

-    upstream explore-dg.dev.gov.uk-proxy {
+    upstream directgov.dev.gov.uk-proxy {
         server localhost:3023;
     }

     server {
-      server_name explore-dg.dev.co.uk ;
+      server_name directgov.dev.co.uk ;

       listen 80;